hrezolit/Scrumdinger/README.md

   </p>
 </p>
-Reminder is a sample remind app for remind something)
+Svrumdinger is app for controll speakers time on meetings)

 ## Table of contents
 * [Description](#description)